 Conditional Threading is an optimization that searches for separate

-statements but with exactly the same
+blocks of IF statements but with exactly the same

 conditions.
 When several conditionals present the same boolean